-While the Talento is a new name, this Fiat van isn't an all-new package.
-Basically it’s a rebadged version of the latest Renault Trafic and Vauxhall Vivaro, but it's none the worse for that.
-Talento is not an all-new name, either, as some may remember it being used on a short wheelbase version of the Fiat Ducato in the 1980s.
+The Fiat Talento is a relatively new name for Fiat Professional's van for sale in the medium-sized sector.
+However, while the name won't be familiar, the van itself will be.
+Basically it’s a rebadged version of the Renault Trafic, but it's none the worse for that.
+Talento isn't an all-new name, either, as some may remember it being used on a short wheelbase version of the Fiat Ducato in the 1980s.

-The Renault Trafic was introduced in 2014, while the Fiat Professional introduced the Talento in 2016.
+The Renault Trafic was introduced in 2014, while Fiat Professional introduced the Talento in 2016.
 Although it uses some platform engineering from the last Trafic, the new van has made a significant impact on the sector with its good-looking and practical design, comfortable ride and cabin refinement.
-The good news for Fiat fans (or at least for Fiat fleets), is that the new Talento gets the benefit of all that hard work from Renault, along with the latest Euro VI compliant engines.
+The good news for Fiat fleets is that the new Talento gets the benefit of all that hard work from Renault, including its Euro 6 engines.

-In fact, the only thing separating the Fiat from its Renault and Vauxhall sister models is the badging and grille treatment – which has been mildly reworked to reflect the Fiat Professional range’s family face.
-And it’s a Professional range that’s looking stronger than ever, from the new Fiat Fullback pickup, to a van line-up that includes the Fiorino, Doblo and Ducato – all of which have been renewed or refreshed as part of the FCA group's turnaround programme.
+In fact, the only thing separating the Fiat from its Renault and Nissan NV300 sister models is the badging and grille treatment – which has been mildly reworked to reflect the Fiat Professional range’s family face, with a wide horizontal grille in place of the diamond badge seen on the Trafic.

-Aside from taking on its own siblings, the Talento goes into battle against a tough crowd of competitors that includes the Ford Transit Custom, Mercedes Vito and Volkswagen Transporter.
-It’s toughest challenge though, is likely to come from the PSA Group and the new Peugeot Expert and Citroen Dispatch vans, which offer great packaging, an advanced safety package, and even more refinement for the driver.
+Aside from the Renault and Nissan clones, the Talento goes into battle against a tough crowd of competitors that includes the Ford Transit Custom, Mercedes Vito and Volkswagen Transporter, plus the slightly smaller but more advanced and car-like PSA Group vans, the Vauxhall Vivaro, Peugeot Expert, Citroen Dispatch and body-sharing Toyota Proace vans, which offer great packaging, an advanced safety package, and even more refinement for the driver.

-There are two trim levels – the entry model being called simply Talento, and coming with central locking, electric windows and mirrors, height adjustable driver seat, plus Bluetooth, DAB and steering wheel controls for audio.
-The entry level Combi is called the Active, and adds a rear tailgate with wiper, passenger airbag and rear seats that fold or can be removed.
+There are standard, SX, Tecnico and Sportivo trim levels, and all vans come with central locking, electric windows and mirrors, a height adjustable driver seat, plus Bluetooth, DAB and steering wheel controls for audio.

 MPG, CO2 and Running Costs

 Those economy figures look decent enough, but there’s no getting away from the fact they’re significantly down on the best in class numbers claimed by the latest Peugeot Expert and Citroen Dispatch.
-The PSA group rivals claim 55.3mpg for their most efficient 114bhp van, and an average across the line up of 52.3mpg.
+The PSA group rivals claim WLTP fuel economy figures in the 50mpg region.

-Standard security features are in line with the Trafic and Vivaro.
+Standard security features are in line with the Trafic.
 That means there’ll be an immobiliser on everything, but you’ll have to pay extra for an alarm.
 Keyless entry will be on the options list too, but all vans do get a full metal bulkhead as part of latest EU regulations.

 Load Space and Practicality

-As well as having nine body styles to pick from, the Talento’s packaging means it provides a range of very practical options.
-The basic van measures 4,999mm and it has a cubic capacity of 5.2 cubic metres even in the low-roof short wheelbase version.
-Opt for the long wheelbase and capacity rises to 6m3, or an even more impressive 8.6 cubic metres in high-roof guise.
+The Fiat Talento’s packaging means it provides a range of very practical options.
+The basic van measures 4,999mm and it has a cubic capacity of 5.2 cubic metres in short wheelbase guise.
+Opt for the long wheelbase and capacity rises to 6 cubic metres.
 The space on offer means the smallest of the Talento models can swallow three Euro pallets or 11 sheets of plasterboard, and the maximum payload quoted is for a maximum of 1,249kg.

 The Talento also benefits from a through-loading hatch in the bulkhead that allows you to poke longer loads like pipes or ladders through into the passenger compartment.
 The total available length for short wheelbase versions is 3,750mm, and 4,150mm for long wheelbase – although this CargoPlus feature is an option, and not fitted as standard.
 If you don’t take the option, the standard short wheelbase load length is 2,537mm.
-While the Peugeot Expert and Citroen Dispatch have better running costs, they can't quite match the overall dimensions of the Talento
+While the PSA Group vans have better running costs, they can't quite match the overall dimensions of the Talento.

 It does have a low loading height though, at just 100mm.
 A plywood lining kit is optionally available with a resin-coated plywood floor, and of course any number of racking options can be explored.
 There are plentiful lashing points running the length of the interior on either side, too.